HappySeaFox/sail/README.md

 - Writing images to file, memory, and custom I/O streams
 - Detecting image types by file path, file extension, and [magic numbers](https://en.wikipedia.org/wiki/File_format#Magic_number)
 - Reading operations output `BPP32-RGBA` pixels by default
-- Most image format plugins are able to output the `SOURCE` pixel format for those who want to kick the hell out of images manually.
+- Most image format codecs are able to output the `SOURCE` pixel format for those who want to kick the hell out of images manually.
 For example, one may want to work with `CMYK` pixels in a print image
 - Read and write ICC profiles
 - Read and write meta information like JPEG comments
-- Image formats are supported through dynamically loaded SAIL plugins (codecs)
+- Image formats are supported through dynamically loaded SAIL codecs
 - Qt, SDL, and pure C examples
 - The best MIME icons in the computer industry